kierenAW/containerised_environments_for_data_science/container_index.md

 ### data_wrangling_002

-This container is identical to data_wrangling_001 in terms of data science tools and packages, with the addition of SSH access for remote development.
-The container provides both web-based JupyterLab access and SSH connectivity.
+This container extends the data_wrangling_001 image by adding SSH access for remote development, making it easier to access and work with the data science tools and packages included.
+The container provides both web-based JupyterLab and SSH connectivity, with a simpler less secure configuration than future versions will provide.

 #### Features:
 - All features from data_wrangling_001